The Stefan problem and free targets of optimal Brownian martingale transport: Properties of stopping times

+{\red \begin{remark} This corollary will be used in Section~\ref{sec:saturation}, where we prove a saturation result of the density upper bound constraint for optimal target measures, in Theorem~\ref{thm:saturation}.
+However, one may bypass using this, by using the Eulerian formulation and closedness of the barrier set for the optimal stopping times in Section~\ref{sec:potential}; there the Proposition~\ref{lem:hitting_s}, which does not use this corollary or Lemma~\ref{lem:tau_le_tauG} but Lemma~\ref{lem:zero_measure_G}, is used crucially, We still think Lemma~\ref{lem:tau_le_tauG} and Corollary~\ref{cor:mass_below_s} are of their own interest. \end{remark} }

-We now focus on stopping times given as the hitting time to a barrier function $s: \R^d \to \R_{\ge 0}$.
-Lemma~\ref{lem:zero_measure_G} and its consequences give a useful characterization for such a stopping time, which will play a key role later in the paper (see for instance Theorem ~\ref{thm:consistency} and Section~\ref{sec:mono_barrier_function}).
-Roughly speaking the following proposition endows a certain regularity to the set $\{(x, t) \ | \ t=s(x)\}$ from the condition \eqref{assumption_measure}, by ensuring that the Brownian particles stop only at the set, nor above or below (in $t$), for instance.
+We now focus on stopping times that are optimal solutions in Theorem~\ref{thm:optimal-Skorokhod-existence}.
+Such a stopping time is given as the hitting time to a barrier function $s^*: \R^d \to [0,\infty]$ {\red that is determined by the dual optimal solution}.
+Lemma~\ref{lem:zero_measure_G} and its consequences give a useful characterization for such a stopping time, which will play a key role later in the paper (see for instance {\red Theorems~\ref{thm:tau-equal-tau-U}} and \ref{thm:consistency} and Section~\ref{sec:mono_barrier_function}). {\red Especially, the following proposition is crucial, which roughly speaking, endows a certain regularity to the set $\{(x, t) \ | \ t=s^*(x)\}$ from the condition \eqref{assumption_measure}, by ensuring that the Brownian particles stop only at the set given as the graph of $s^*$, nor above or below (in $t$), for instance.
+Such a property does not hold in general, and in our case it comes from optimality that the barrier set and the corresponding stopping time are determined by solving \eqref{eqn:problem-OSP}.} \begin{proposition} Let $\mu, \nu $ satisfy \eqref{assumption_measure}, and {\red let $\tau^*$, $R^*$, $s^*$ be as in Theorem~\ref{thm:optimal-Skorokhod-existence} and \eqref{eqn:prelim-optimal-barrier} with the same assumptions (on $\mu, \nu$), the optimal stopping time and the corresponding barrier set $R^*$ and the barrier function.
+In the (II) case further assume that $\mu\wedge \nu=0$.} Then,